 CRMs Are For Sales Managers Too

-In the last blog post, we talked about what a CRM system is and how important it is for salespeople to use.
+In the last blog post, we talked about what a CRM tool is and how important it is for salespeople to use.

 Being a sales manager isn’t easy.
+Look at our previous blog post to see how many different things a sales manager has to think about for their sales team and company.
 There are lots of pieces in the overall sales puzzle to keep up with.
-Just look at our blog to see how many different things a sales manager has to think about for their sales team and company.

 And we haven’t even scratched the surface.

-But one thing that will help you a lot is, you guessed it, a great CRM.
+But one thing that will help you a lot is, you guessed it, a well-built CRM.

 So why aren’t all sales managers using one?